qcod/laravel-app-settings/README.md

 ### Use without UI

+If you want to just store the key-value pair into DB and don't want the UI to manage settings for example in API?
+You should use [qcod/laravel-settings package](https://github.com/qcod/laravel-settings) instead.
+This package uses it under the hood to persist the settings.

-If you want to just store the settings into db and don't want the UI to manage settings? for that simply use the helper function `setting()` or `AppSetting::get('app_name')` to store and retrieve settings from db.
-For this you don't need to define any section and inputs in `app_settings.php` config.
+If you want to use both UI and settings as key-value pair in DB alongside, for that simply use the helper function `setting()` or `AppSetting::get('app_name')` to store and retrieve settings from DB.
+For this, you don't need to define any section and inputs in `app_settings.php` config.

-> Make sure to set `'remove_abandoned_settings' => false` in **config/app_settings.php** otherwise any undefined input fields will be removed on save from UI.
+When using both UI and settings as a key-value pair, make sure to set `'remove_abandoned_settings' => false` in **config/app_settings.php** otherwise any undefined input fields will be removed when you save settings from UI.

 Here are list of available methods: